A warm welcome and Michelin-starred food, coupled with luxe rooms and true peace in a Wiltshire village; perfect for a

-Troutbeck is a modern bungalow with just 5 individually styled, super-comfy rooms.
-Guy and Brittany used the best of the best when creating them: Somnus beds, Bang & Olufsen entertainment systems, Egyptian cottons and linens, Dualit kettles and contemporary fixtures and fittings, married with the odd antique.
+Troutbeck is a modern bungalow with 5 individually styled, super-comfy rooms.
+Brittany used the best of the best when creating them: Somnus beds, Bang & Olufsen entertainment systems, Egyptian cottons and linens, Nespressos and contemporary fixtures and fittings, married with French-style antiques.
 Boutique by numbers this certainly ain't.

 The Chamberlain Room is dressed in sage and gold tones, with a large wardrobe, leather love seat and shower bathroom.
 Of the Superior Rooms, The Anglesea Room is a dramatic petrol blue, and its bathroom has a tub and shower.
 The Davenport Room is lovely and light, its walls a pale green, a jaunty fish cushion guarding an armchair, and a big shower bathroom.
 The Manser Room is wheelchair-friendly with a wet-room style bathroom.
 It is the most peaceful room, being the furthest from the road, and is also dog-friendly.
-All bathrooms have cosy robes and an array of Quintessentially English toiletries.
+All bathrooms have cosy robes and a generous array of Quintessentially English toiletries.

 But it's the quirky touches that really set this place apart.
 As Guy and Brittany's past and present revolves around food, décor includes framed menus from fine-dining establishments around the world, and classic cookbooks (Locatelli, Larousse Gastronomique).
-Inventive minibars host Sipsmith gin and vodka, Frobishers juices and complimentary homemade lime cordial or freshly squeezed OJ, as well as delicious biscuits.
+Inventive minibars host Sipsmith gin and vodka alongside Frobishers juices, and you're treated to delicious homemade biscuits.
 You'll find hangover cures by the bed, Pictionary in the wardrobe, and leather guides full of information about the local area and beyond.